WIP-Lang/voresql/README.md

 ====

-vsql is a single-file SQL database written in pure [V](https://vlang.io) with no dependencies that vore your data.
+vsql is a single-file SQL database written in pure [V](https://vlang.io) with no dependencies that vores your data.

 - [Usage](#usage)
   - [V Module](#v-module)